 Monet, Toulouse-Lautrec, Sisley, Cézanne, Degas, Renoir, Matisse, Munch, Kandinsky, Picasso, Miró, Rodin, Gaugain, Chagall, Bacon, Magritte…the list goes on.

-The uncluttered, bright museum galleries and the structured layout of the information makes viewing the works of art (mainly paintings, but also sculptures and other items) a most pleasant and informative experience.
-You learn without feeling like you’re learning.
+The uncluttered, well-lit Albertina galleries make viewing the works of art (mainly paintings, but also sculptures and other items) a most pleasant and informative experience.

-It’s almost unfair to pick out single works from what is essentially a collection of masterpieces.
-By doing so, I’d likely expose my ignorance of what defines artistic worth anyway.
+It’s almost unfair to pick out single exhibits from what is essentially a collection of masterpieces.
+By doing so, I’d likely only expose my ignorance anyway.
 You can see what to expect in this video:

-I also found myself staring at Fontana’s “Spatial concept: expectations” from 1964 for reasons I cannot fathom, and the work of Alfons Walde (example) because I’ve seen the kind of Austrian mountain scenes he depicts and the light is just like that.
+Curiously, I found myself staring at the work of Austrian painter, Alfons Walde, because I’ve seen the kind of Alpine mountain scenes he depicts and the light is just like that.